yveshema/networking/pages/project_setup.md

 SSH (Secure Shell) is a software utility that allows you to securely log into a running system remotely.
 By default, SSH will prompt you for the remote host's hostname (or IP address), username and password, but it is possible to enable password-less login using public key/private key pair.

-The **rocky_linux_base.ova** is already configured with a public key, so all we need is a private key which you can download from here:
+The **centos_8_base.ova** is already configured with a public key, so all we need is a private key which you can download from here:

 [acit_admin_id_rsa](https://bcit365-my.sharepoint.com/:u:/g/personal/yshema_bcit_ca/EV4oSICRu9FPrCKMKrdHoa4BAG_z8kFvz1SoYZzBuST8Qw?e=TFv7WA)